kawa-analytics/kawa-toolkits/README.md

 The toolkit files must be called: `kawa-toolkit.yaml`.
 (The name is important)

 Here is an example of a valid toolkit.
 It points to a script called `gender.py`.
-It will be displayed in Kawa Gui with the name *Guess gender from first name*.
+It will be displayed in Kawa Gui with the name *Guess gender from the  first name*.

 ```yaml
 name: ai-tools